The Complexity of Conjunctive Queries with Degree 2: Proofs for Section

+Finally, for any two vertices $u,v$ in edge $e$ of $J$, there are edges $f_v, f_u$ with a common vertex $w_e$ in $G$.
+Since $\mu$ is an expressive minor (witnessed by $\rho$), there is a path from $\rho(f_v)$ to $\rho(f_u)$ using only vertices in $\mu(w_e)$ and no other edges in the image of $\rho$.
+As noted before, it is easy to see that there also exists a path from $\pi(v)$ to $\pi(u)$ using only edges in $o(e)$ and no vertices in the image of $\pi$.
+Let $P_{u,v}$ be such a path.

+That is, $H$ already satisfies the first three properties of a pre-jigsaw.
+We show that the fourth property can always be enforced via dilution while preserving the other three.
+In particular, let $C$ be the set of all vertices that occur in some path $P_{u,v}$ for adjacent $u,v \in V(J)$ as fixed above.
+Recall that the paths are in $H$, and thus $C \subseteq V(H)$.

-For the dilution to $P$, first fix the disjoint paths (as in Definition~\ref{def:expr}) for every pair $u,v$ of vertices that occur together in an edge in $J$.
-Let $C$ be the set of all vertices that (explicitly) occur in any fixed path.
-To obtain $P$ we delete all vertices that are neither in $C$ nor $\pi(V(J))$ and delete any empty edges that are created in the process.
-Clearly, all necessary paths for the pre-jigsaw conditions are preserved in $P$.
-To adapt $o$ to edges of $P$ we take
+To obtain $H'$ we delete all vertices that are neither in $C$ nor $\pi(V(J))$, as well as any empty edges that are created in the process.
+To adapt $o$ to edges of $H'$ we take

-It is straightforward to see that any $o'(e)$ is still connected by the paths connecting the pairs of vertices in $e$.
-Since $\mu$ is onto, so is $o$ and in extension $o'$, i.e., every edge of $P$ is in some image of $o'$.
-It is then no difficult to verify the other properties of a pre-jigsaw are as they correspond to dualised properties of expressive minors. \end{proof}
+It is straightforward to verify that any $o'(e)$ is still connected by the paths connecting the pairs of vertices in $e$ since the each path $P_{u,v}$ is still a path in $H'$.
+The first two properties of pre-jigsaws are inherited directly from $H$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:prej}] Let $H$ be a hypergraph with degree $d$.
 Let $f_d$ be the function from Theorem~\ref{thm:excexpr} with the second parameter fixed to $d$.
 Note that $H^d$ has rank $d$ and thus by~Theorem~\ref{thm:excexpr} contains a $\nxn$-grid minor.
 By Lemma~\ref{lem:exp2qj} $H$ then also dilutes to a pre-jigsaw. \end{proof}